architects4j/helidon-microstream-training-labs/docs/guided_exercises/01_helidon_getting_started.md

 4. Open the service in your browser: [http://localhost:8080/data/hello](http://localhost:8080/data/hello)

-5. On your IDE, open the class `com.fastlane.hello.helidon.HelloController`
+5. On your IDE, open the class `org.a4j.hello.helidon.HelloController`
 6. Change the endpoint path to `devloop` and the string returned by the method `sayHello` to `"Hello Dev Loop!"`
 7. Back in your browser, check your changes reflected at [http://localhost:8080/data/devloop](http://localhost:8080/data/devloop)